-The Intersection will provide a safe and dynamic learning environment for students, faculty, staff and all members of the university community to explore issues of social justice.
+The Intersection will provide a safe and dynamic learning environment for students, faculty, staff and all members of the university community to explore issues of social awareness.

 We will achieve this by: